 This 6.2 mile race is a natural progression for runners and walkers who have completed the 4 Mile race in the past and want a bigger challenge but may not be ready for the Half Marathon.
 This race shares the same start, exciting stadium finish and portions of the scenic Half Marathon course.
 All participants receive a short-sleeve, moisture-wicking shirt and a finisher's medal.

 Other race info:

-- The race starts in front of the historic Baker Street Station in downtown Fort Wayne, and concludes with an exciting finish at Parkview Field.
+- The race started in front of the historic Baker Street Station in downtown Fort Wayne, and concluded with an exciting finish at Parkview Field.
 The course takes racers through historic Fort Wayne neighborhoods and past landmark churches.

-- All participants who complete the course will receive a finisher's medal
+- All participants who complete the course receive a finisher's medal

 - Race numbers are required to participate

 - You must be in good health and physically prepared to take on the challenges of the 10K

 - Non-competitive wheelchairs and push strollers are allowed in the 4 Mile only.